rscrivener/Quick_and_Dirty/README.md

 <b>Quick&Dirty</b>

  You can find a working exsample in the "Quick&Dirty" folder, this folder includes:
-	- A "jQuery" folder for 'jQuery.js'
+	<br>- A "jQuery" folder for 'jQuery.js'
-	- A "Templates" folder to store all templates, right now it includes some of the standard HTML elements.
+	<br>- A "Templates" folder to store all templates, right now it includes some of the standard HTML elements.
 I will update it when I get more time and have a need for it.
-	- A "Renderer" folder which contains 'Renderer.js' which the the file that does all the rendering of the webpage.
+	<br>- A "Renderer" folder which contains 'Renderer.js' which the the file that does all the rendering of the webpage.
 This file is where most of the issues will be located.
-	- A 'index.html' file that contains a small demo of how to use Quick&Dirty.
+	<br>- A 'index.html' file that contains a small demo of how to use Quick&Dirty.

 <b>Why Quick&Dirty </b>